BOLL7708/OpenVROverlayPipe/README.md

 ## How do I use it?
 Run SteamVR, then run this application, if both the OpenVR and Server status are green you are good to go.
 To see an example of what it does, and how to do those things, click the `example` link to open a self contained webpage that connects to this application and lets you try it out.

+## Compatible applications
+If you made something that is publicly available that use this pipe application, it can be listed here.
+* [Twitch Logger](https://github.com/jeppevinkel/twitch-logger): Logs Twitch chat to disk and can pipe them to Discord and VR.

 ## Minimal WebSockets Client
 To send things to this notification you need a WebSockets client, you can easily do this directly in a browser, below is example code you can use to quickly send a standard notification.
 If you have set a different code you need to update that in the server URI in this example.
 ```html